KyawLwinSoe27/extract_text/README.md

 Make sure to call WidgetsFlutterBinding.ensureInitialized() before calling ExtractText.fromFile() in main() if your code runs before runApp().

 For testing on desktop or Dart CLI, only TXT and DOCX files are supported.

+## Acknowledgements

+This package uses [tesseract_ocr](https://pub.dev/packages/tesseract_ocr) under the hood for optical character recognition.

+Special thanks to the Tesseract OCR project and its contributors for providing an open-source OCR engine.